CenterForTheBuiltEnvironment/mrt/README.md

     git submodule init
     git submodule update

-Open index.html in a browser with WebGL.
+Open index.html in a browser with WebGL, such as the latest version of Chrome.